PRODUCTS

 SERIES II, 1977

 The original Series I rockers of 1973 were essentially unchanged when the Series II rockers were made 4 years later.
 The only difference was that they incorporated Torrington Needle bearings, where the Series I used a bronze bearing to work with the Ford .700" diameter NASCAR shaft.
-Only 5 sets were ever made; and most of these were used solely on Jim's own BOSS engines.
+Only 5 sets were made; four of these were used solely on Jim's own BOSS engines.
 Although it was 4 years after the first Series 1 rockers were made before the Series II came out, they were in the pipeline long before that, so there was no urgency to make more of the Series I rockers.

 CLICK PHOTO FOR SERIES III